And what does ‘relevant’ work experience really mean when you’re applying for your CFA charter?

 Is there any way to pre-verify your work experience?
 Not exactly, but you can use the CFA Institute’s work experience assessment tool as a rough gauge of the relevance of a particular work experience.

-That said, this tool just provides a guide to give you a better sense of the relevance of a work experience, CFA Institute would not guarantee that you’ll be accepted for membership as it ultimately depends on the work description in your membership application.
+That said, this tool just provides a guide to give you a better sense of the relevance of a work experience, CFA Institute would not guarantee that you’ll be accepted for membership as it ultimately depends on the work description in your membership application as well as your reference support.

 And there is a technique to that, which we will discuss in the next with a couple of examples.